| Title: | D-Score for Child Development |

 Here are more details on the reference population:

-references were calculated from the SMOCC data, and cover
+The "dutch" references were calculated from the SMOCC data, and cover

 age range 0-2.5 years (van Buuren, 2014).

-references were calculated from the 15 cohorts of the
+The "gcdg" references were calculated from the 15 cohorts of the

 GCDG-study, and cover age range 0-5 years (Weber, 2019).

-references were calculated from the GSED Phase 1 validation
+The "phase1" references were calculated from the GSED Phase 1 validation

 data (GSED-BGD, GSED-PAK, GSED-TZA) cover age range 2w-3.5 years.
 The

-were calculated from the GSED Phase 1 validation
+The "preliminary_standards" were calculated from the GSED Phase 1 validation

 data (GSED-BGD, GSED-PAK, GSED-TZA) using a subset of children with